General considerations

 Parameter filters

-When authoring a tool, you can set a filter on the Parameters tab on the Tool Properties dialog box.
-Starting at ArcGIS Server 10.7, when you publish a tool with filters, the filter information is also published.
-Only filters for supported input data types are supported, other than Date filters.
+When authoring a tool, you can set a filter on the Parameters tab of the Tool Properties dialog box.
+Only filters for supported input data types are supported, other than Date filters, or the value list filters for number data types such as Long and Double.

 Example

-In the tool below, a Range Filter has been set for a Double parameter with a Minimum value of 213 and a Maximum value of 123132.123.
+In the tool below, a Double parameter has a range filter with a minimum value of 213 and a maximum value of 123132.123.

 When the tool has been published and used as a web tool in ArcGIS Pro, an input value outside of the filter range prompts an error indicating the value is out of range.